Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 The integration is public and inspectable to any depth: the implementation submitted as PR #24736 (not merged), the issue, the design discussion, and the preregistration, raw data, and latency CSVs in the spec repository.

-Google announced on May 19, 2026 that gemini-cli would transition to Antigravity CLI, stopping service for free and individual users on June 18, 2026; this study predates both.
-The method is not specific to gemini-cli.
-Any agent that compacts by flat summarization can adopt the same forest, so the platform’s sunset dates the artifact, not the approach.
+The platform’s sunset dates the artifact, not the approach: Google announced on May 19, 2026 that gemini-cli would transition to Antigravity CLI, stopping service for free and individual users on June 18, 2026, and this study predates both.
+The method is not specific to gemini-cli; any agent that compacts by flat summarization can adopt the same forest.

 4.3 Why the footnotes survive